Now Reading

 Group photo of actors by a piano The Piano Lesson

-The film opens with Boy Charles (Stephan James) and his brothers, Winning Boy (Michael Potts), and Doaker Boy (Samuel L Jackson), attempting to steal a piano in the backdrop of fireworks due to the 4th of July celebration.
-This provides beautiful red, white, and blue color visuals that are reflected outdoors in the nighttime as well as the reflective shadows inside the dark house the brothers are stealing from.
-Set during the aftermath of the Great Depression, the opening flashback scene in The Piano Lesson intentionally uses lighting to convey the racial violence experienced by Black Americans in the name of nationalism.
+The film opens with Boy Charles (Stephan James) and his brothers, Winning Boy (Michael Potts), and Doaker Boy (Samuel L Jackson), attempting to steal a piano.
+This occurs against a backdrop of fireworks due to the 4th of July celebration.
+It reflects a mix of beautiful red, white, and blue color visuals outdoors at night.
+The house the brothers are stealing from also reflects these visuals through the shadow inside the dark house.
+The film is set during the aftermath of the Great Depression.
+Through the opening flashback scene, The Piano Lesson intentionally uses lighting to convey the racial violence Black Americans experience in the name of nationalism.

 The Piano Lesson.
 John David Washington as Boy Willie in The Piano Lesson.
 Cr.
 David Lee/Netflix © 2024